Chinaman Gulch ...

 Right fork: This fork is impassible to any Mitsubishi not EXTREMELY modified.
 Consider winch, 33x12.5" tires, locking differential(s), suspension lift, rock skids, heavy custom skid plates and front and rear custom bumpers to be the bare minimum.
 Expect body, chassis and drive train damage.
 You WILL damage your vehicle so better resolve yourself to it before you start.

 All of the above is based on a dry trail.
-If this trail is wet then its best that you consider it impassible with a Sport and just not go.
-At the minimum you would need front and rear locking differentials, a winch and several other vehicles.
-4x4 Extreme Sports Logo
+If this trail is wet then its best to consider it impassible with a Sport unless the vehicle is highly modified.